Ex-Compton Mayor Found Guilty of Improper Use of City Money

 LOS ANGELES (CN) – A California jury on Friday convicted former Compton Mayor Omar Bradley on 13-year-old charges that he took public funds to pay for personal expenses including pay-per-view movies, golf clothing, green fees, golf balls, cigars, and hotel rooms.

+Bradley appeared in the courtroom in downtown LA wearing a charcoal gray suit.
+In the tense few moments before the jury delivered the verdict Bradley kept his bowed low, gently nodded to himself and swayed his head from side to side.
+After the court clerk had read out the verdict, he leaned back in his chair, sighed and shook his head in his disbelief.

-County prosecutors filed two felony counts of misappropriation of public funds.
-During a 2 1/2-week trial Deputy District Attorney Ana Lopez said that between 1999 and 2001, Bradley had double billed the city for personal expenses using a city credit card and cash advances for travel.
+County prosecutors filed two felony counts of misappropriation of public funds for a second time, after Bradley won an appeals court reversal in 2012.
+During a 2 1/2-week retrial Deputy District Attorney Ana Lopez said that between 1999 and 2001, Bradley had double billed the city for personal expenses using a city credit card and cash advances for travel.

 Lopez said Bradley played at executive golf clubs with entertainment attorney and city spokesman Frank Wheaton and said that it strained credulity that the golf games were part of city business.
 She also cast doubt on Bradley’s claim that he bought golf clothing at these meetings because he lacked the appropriate attire.